sarayumadhi/sarayumadhi/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love exploring cities on foot, whether it’s through long solitary runs or unplanned urban adventures!.
 So, if you're looking for someone to map SF and gather crowdsourced data, you know where to find me! 🚶‍♀️📍

-sarayumadhi/sarayumadhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->